Reviewed: 8th April 2019

 If your company’s inability to comply with NLW and NMW regulations is caused by deeper rooted concerns, you may need to consider whether a formal liquidation procedure could be the most appropriate solution to your problems.
 There are a range of corporate insolvency procedures available; not all of these result in the closure of a company.

-If you are struggling to pay your staff the National Living or National Minimum Wage, or are concerned about how you will continue to do this when the rates increase, contact Real Business Rescue today.
+If you are struggling to pay your staff the National Living or National Minimum Wage, contact Real Business Rescue today.
 You can arrange a free no-obligation consultation with one of our licensed insolvency practitioners who will be able to assess your financial position and advise you on your next steps.